 Best places to eat: Arsalan Restaurant, Royal Indian Hotel, and more.

-3. Kosha Mangsho (Mutton curry)
+3. Kosha Mangsho – Special Mutton Curry

 One of the famous Bengali food recipes, Kosha Mangsho is a curry cooked with mutton, a variety of vegetables like tomatoes and onions, and topped with a lot of different spices.
 It’s dense brown color adds on to the feel, and there is no denying that it tastes like heaven, especially if one is a meat lover.
 To make the most out of it, you can savour it with steamed rice, luchis, or paranthas.
 This is amongst the most famous food of Kolkata.

 Best places to eat: Golbari, Koshe Kosha, Oh!
 Calcutta, and more.

-4. Alur Torkari with Luchi
+4. Alur Torkari With Luchi – Kolkata Style Aloo Poori

 While it may come across as our usual aloo poori from the North India, know that it is not.
 With potatoes cooked in a thick tomato gravy, this scrumptious curry is the safest Kolkata food to try in the city.
 Served mostly with breads like luchi or chapati, it is an ideal toothsome snack to have for breakfast.